4th Grade Curriculum

 Leonardo’s Workshop

 Historically, the world of modern science finds its foundations in the period from the Middle Ages into the time of the Renaissance.
 It is against this backdrop that the fourth grade students enter into “apprenticeship” in Leonardo’s workshop.
-Throughout the year, they encounter stories of the great thinkers of the time and are given opportunities to contemplate the same thoughts, gain a sense of the excitement of discovery, and imitate the manner in which each thinker approached his work.
+Throughout the year, they encounter stories of the great thinkers of the time and have opportunities to contemplate the same thoughts, gain a sense of the excitement of discovery, and imitate the manner in which each thinker approached his work.
 Leonardo directed his students to look to nature as the master teacher.
 Through observation and attention to accuracy, the students conduct a field study of a local watershed and botanical garden and determine the health of the various ecosystems.
 They make sketches of macro-invertebrates and create models of insects.
 Upon looking through Leonardo’s sketchbooks, they too study geometric shapes and employ them in engineered structures like towers, bridges, and earthquake-proof buildings.
 Leonardo was also a master inventor, and so the apprentices accept challenges calling for creative designs.
-The next great thinker they study, Sir Isaac Newton, invites them to wrestle with defining and describing light and to rigorously examine God’s miraculous design of the eye coupled with the dissection of a sheep’s eye.
+The next great thinker they study, Sir Isaac Newton, invites them to wrestle with defining and describing light and to carefully and thoughtfully examine God’s miraculous design of the eye; they follow this up with the dissection of a sheep’s eye.
 They continue their studies into the physical nature of the world as they work with Newton’s laws of motion.
 Additionally, Galileo, Boyle, and Turner take the students into the realms of the heavens, the plant kingdom, and the composition of matter.
 It is a year of wonder and amazement.
 Ultimately, may the students discover, as Robert Boyle did, that “the study of creation should lead to a doxology of praise to God.”

 Foreign Language